 WEATHER/GAME CANCELLATIONS: Games will be played rain or shine.
-Cancellations will only occur due to inclement weather such as lightning, snow, etc. Call league coordinator for a recording regarding game cancellations 2 hours before scheduled game on game day.
+Cancellations will only occur due to inclement weather such as lightning, snow, etc. Call league coordinator for a recording regarding game cancellations 2 hours before scheduled game on game day or call inclement weather line 360-487-7065 (Marshall/Bagley Westside) or 360-487-7040 (Firstenburg Eastside).
 YOU WILL NOT BE CONTACTED INDIVIDUALLY WHEN CANCELED.
 If there is no message saying that games have been canceled, then games are on as scheduled.
 Coaches are responsible for notifying parents and the Youth Sports office of practice cancellations.